travis-ci/docs-travis-ci-com/user/deployment/rubygems.md

 ```
 {: data-file=".travis.yml"}

-### Conditional releases
+### Conditional Releases

 You can deploy only when certain conditions are met.
 See [Conditional Releases with `on:`](/user/deployment/#conditional-releases-with-on).

-### Gem must be registered beforehand
+### Register Gem

 Note that the gem you upload must be registered beforehand.
 If the gem does not exist on the host to which it is uploaded, deployment will fail.
 See [this GitHub issue](https://github.com/travis-ci/dpl/issues/574) for details.

-### Running commands before and after release
+### Run Commands Before or After Release

-Sometimes you want to run commands before or after releasing a gem.
+Sometimes, you want to run commands before or after releasing a gem.
 You can use the `before_deploy` and `after_deploy` stages for this.
 These will only be triggered if Travis CI is actually pushing a release.

 ```yaml
 before_deploy: "echo 'ready?'"